Hamisi Constituency

 Tiriki or Hamisi is home to the Tiriki subtribe of the Abaluyia.
 Hamisi Constituency is an electoral constituency in Kenya.
 It is one of five constituencies in Vihiga County.
 Hamisi Constituency includes seven electoral wards: Shiru Ward, Gisambai Ward, Shamakhokho Ward, Banja Ward, Muhudu Ward, Tambua ward, and Jepkoyai Ward.
+It has a population of 159,241 people.

 History

-The name Hamisi refers to Hamisi Division or sub-county of Vihiga county which is overseen by a District Officer.
+The name Hamisi refers to Hamisi Division or sub-county of Vihiga County which is overseen by a District Officer.
 The name Hamisi also refers to Hamisi constituency which is represented in the Kenya National Assembly by a Member of Parliament.
 The name Hamisi also refers to the Administrative Capital of Hamisi Constituency where majority of government offices in the Division are located.
 The name Hamisi itself was derived from a trader who run a shop in the area from the early days of colonialism.
 The typical way the Tiriki refer to Hamisi is "Wa-Hamisi" which means the place of Hamisi.